|

 other shades can be found, including pink, orange, red and black.
 The rarest

+color is a deep red.
 Coral is commonly enhanced to improve its color and durability.
 White

 coral is bleached.
 Pink coral is permeated with a colorless wax and orange